-GLOSSARY OF TE RMS Capital Grants Government grant towards capital expenditure on a specific service or project.
+Capital Grants Government grant towards capital expenditure on a specific service or project.
 Debtor An amount due to an organisation within the accounting period not received at the balance sheet date.
 Collection Fund This is a statutory fund kept separate from the main accounts of the Council.
-It records all income due from the Council Tax, National Non Domestic Rates and Revenue Support Grant and shows the precept Deferred Liabilities This represents the liability for principal repayments on finance leases. payments due to Devon County Council, Devon Police Authority, Devon Fire & Rescue Authority and Exeter City Council.
-Depreciation The theoretical loss in value of an asset, owing to age, wear and tear, deterioration, or obsolescence.
+It records all income due from the Council Tax, National Non Domestic Rates and Revenue Support Grant and shows the precept payments due to Devon County Council, Devon Police Authority, Devon Fire & Rescue Authority and Exeter City Council.
+Deferred Liabilities Depreciation This represents the liability for principal repayments on finance leases.
+The theoretical loss in value of an asset, owing to age, wear and tear, deterioration, or obsolescence.
 Contingent Liability A liability which exists at the balance sheet date where the outcome will be confirmed only on the occurrence or non-occurrence of one or more uncertain future events, for example, the default by a borrower on a loan from a third party for which the authority has given a guarantee.
 Employee Costs These include salaries, wages and allied national insurance and superannuation costs payable by the City Council, together with training expenses and charges relating to the index-linking of pensions of former employees.
 Creditor Amounts owed by the Authority for work done, goods received or services rendered within the accounting period, but for which payment was not made at the balance sheet date.
 Final Accounts Accounts prepared for an accounting period, usually in a summarised form.
 These accounts show the net surplus (profit) or deficit (loss) on individual services and a balance sheet is prepared for them.
 Current Assets Assets that can be expected to be consumed or realised during the next accounting period.
 They are produced as a record of stewardship and are available to interested parties.
 Local authorities are required to Current Liabilities Amounts that will become due or could be called upon during the next accounting period. publish each year a Statement of Accounts (final accounts and balance sheet) as specified in the Accounts and Audit Regulations 2011.

 Finance Lease A lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee.
-Non-Current Assets Assets that can be expected to be of use or benefit to the Authority in providing its service for more than one accounting period.
 Financial Year The local authority financial year commences 1 April and finishes 31 March the following year.
-Operating Lease A lease under which ownership of the asser remains with the lessor; for practical purpos it is equivalent to contract hiring.
 Government Grants Payments by central government towards local authority expenditure.
 They must be specific e.g. Housing Benefits, or general e.g. Revenue Support Grant.
-Precepts The amount that a Precepting Authority (e.g a County Council) requires from a Charging Authority to meet its expenditure requirements.
-Interest Inventories An amount received or paid for the use of a sum of money when it is invested or borrowed.
-Items of raw materials and stores an authority has procured to use on a continuing basis which it has not used.
-Revenue Expenditure Financed by Capital under Statute Expenditure which has been legally capitalised but which does not produce a fixed asset for the council, e.g. renovation grants for homeowners.
+Interest An amount received or paid for the use of a sum of money when it is invested or borrowed.
+Inventories Items of raw materials and stores an authority has procured to use on a continuing basis which it has not used.
 Minimum Revenue Provision The minimum amount that must be charged to an authority's revenue accounts and set aside as a provision for credit liabilities.
 It is calculated by applying a percentage of outstanding debt in accordance with the Council's approved policy.
-Revenue Support Grant A grant paid by government to meet a proportion of the local authority expenditure necessary to provide a standard level of service throughout the country.
-National Non Domestic Rates (NNDR) The NNDR poundage is set annually by central government and collected by Charging Authorities.
-The proceeds are redistributed by the government between Local Authorities in proportion to their population.
+National Non Domestic Rates (NNDR) NNDR is also referred to as business rates; it is a tax on the occupation of non-domestic property.
+Authorities can voluntarily form a business rate retention pool, where all authorities in the pool can benefit from keeping a proportion of business rate revenue as well as growth on the revenue that is generated in their area to spend on local services.